 Dear Sisters & Brothers in Christ,

 At the beginning of the Book of Genesis, God entrusts all of creation to our care.
 We became not only part of Creation, but its stewards.
 It seems all my life people have argued over the environment.
-Whether it was the true effects of pollution, a weeping native American (who was actually an Italian actor), the battle over the uses and abuse of earth’s resources, and now whether "global warming" is man-made or part of a natural cycle.
+Whether it was the true effects of pollution, a weeping Native American, the battle over the use and abuse of Earth’s resources, or now whether "global warming" is man-made or part of a natural cycle.
 I guess if you argue the latter, then you have to accept that the extinction of humanity might be part of the natural plan.
-Of course there has always been, and always will be, those who live in complete denial.
+Of course, there has always been, and always will be, those who live in complete denial.
 Those who said we could never hunt an animal into extinction, or never run out of trees or oil or now water.
-But the sad truth is that even though water makes up 70-75% of the earth's surface, there are communities even within our own nation who have to rely on bottled water.
+But the sad truth is that even though water makes up 70-75% of the Earth's surface; there are communities, even within our own country, who have to rely on bottled water.
 For those of us who take our tap water for granted, that should be quite a shock.
 And of course, there are those who simply consider it somebody else's problem, as they throw their trash on the ground, or their cigarette butt into the Grand Canyon (true story).

 I would like to see a commitment to this conservation effort from each and every one of us.
 It gets discouraging when you are trying to make a difference and you see someone throw a can in the trash or trash on the ground.
-We have placed blue and/or gray recycle bins throughout our property.
-Please use them.
-If you would like to help with this undertaking, or you have some useful ideas that might help, please contact one of our Parish Council members.
+What I am looking for is a couple of people to head up our efforts, develop a plan and keep us on track.